Visit Our Location

 In most cases, we will recommend using laser therapy in conjunction with scaling and root planing to provide your gums the deepest, most thorough clean.
 Scaling and root planing will remove the majority of the bacteria, while the laser can clear away diseased tissue for healthier gums.

 Patients with advanced gum disease might require more intensive treatment to prevent tooth loss and restore their health.
-As a periodontist, Dr. Bloch stays up to date on all advances in gum disease treatment and can offer the latest and most effective gum treatments.
+Our periodontists stay up to date on all advances in gum disease treatment and can offer the latest and most effective gum treatments.

 Preventing Periodontal Disease At Home